-Karin Swope is a Partner with Cotchett, Pitre & McCarthy, LLP’s where she represents clients in consumer protection law, antitrust and securities litigation, environmental actions, privacy litigation and intellectual property counseling.
+Karin Swope is a Partner with Cotchett, Pitre & McCarthy, LLP’s where she represents clients in antitrust and consumer litigation, data privacy litigation, intellectual property litigation, securities litigation, environmental litigation and ERISA litigation.

 Karin has represented shareholders in complex securities litigation, including disputes involving breach of fiduciary duty.
 Representative cases include In re Slack Securities Litigation and John Trotter (Ret.), Trustee of the PG&E Fire Victim Trust v.
 Williams et al.

 Karin has protected the retirement funds of employees whose employers had breached their fiduciary duties in violation of ERISA, in cases against Washington Mutual, State Street Bank and Regions Financial Corporation, among others.